greemjellyfish/Hae-Nyeo-Spa-on-Demand/README.md

 Hae Nyeo Spa at home/on-demand is a full-stack web application where users can make an appointment to get spa service and have the technician come to your door.

 # Getting started
-1. Install the Rails backend
+1. Clone the backend repo
-2.
+2. Install Node.js and npm
-3.
+  `$ brew install node`
+3. Clone this repository and change the directory
 4. Install all dependencies
+  `$ npm install`
-5.
+5. Run the app
+  `$ npm start`
+6. backend and frontend are running at the same time

 # Features
 ### Asynchronous fetches